Migration and Health, PH 114

 Major Requirement: Upper Division for Global Health Minor

-Major Requirement: Upper Division for Global Health Minor; Elective option for Public Health Major
+Major Requirement: Elective course option for Public Health Major's (please see your Academic Advisor)

 General Education: Elective units